-8.5 RISK MANAGEMENT EXECUTIVE SETTLEMENT AUTHORITY
+8.5 RISK MANAGEMENT SETTLEMENT AUTHORITY

-A. PURPOSE.
-To provide for effective and expeditious settlement of certain claims against Seminole County and certain claims made by Seminole County in compliance with the requirements of Florida Statutes and the Seminole County Code.

-B. ORGANIZATIONS AFFECTED.
-All Seminole County Departments, Divisions, Boards, Commissions, the Seminole County Risk Management Executive Committee, etc.
+- A. PURPOSE.
+To provide for effective and expeditious settlement of certain claims against Seminole County and certain claims made by Seminole County in compliance with the requirements of Florida Statutes and the Seminole County Code. - B. ORGANIZATIONS AFFECTED.
+All Seminole County Departments, Divisions, Boards, Commissions, and Covered Entities.